KHAAdotPK/ML/Embedding-Algorithms/Word2Vec/Skip-gram/README.md

 1. Input layer.
 The input is a one-hot encoded vector representing the target word.
 If the vocabulary size is 𝑉, the input vector 𝑥 will have a size of 𝑉.
 ~~What is a One-Hot Encoded Vector?
-A one-hot encoded vector is a representation of a categorical variable (like a word) as a binary vector.~~ **Instead of one-hot vector this implementation uses a linkedlist of pairs**...
+A one-hot encoded vector is a representation of a categorical variable (like a word) as a binary vector.
+If the vocabulary size is
+𝑉, each word can be represented as a one-hot encoded vector of size 𝑉. In a one-hot encoded vector, one element is 1 (indicating the presence of the word), and all other elements are 0.~~
+**Instead of one-hot vector this implementation uses a linkedlist of pairs**...
 The input vector x(it is linked list of pairs, each pair has a center/target word and corresponding context words on its left and right.
 Number of context words on each side of center/target words is determined by the macro SKIP_GRAM_WINDOW_SIZE.
 This macro is a hyperparameter).
 The size or the number of links in this linked list is equal to the number of unique(no redundency) words in the vocabulary, if number of such words is V then linkned list will have V many links as well.
  ```C++